Filament rotation in the California L1482 cloud: Velocity gradient across the filament

 Figure~\ref{fig:slopes} reveals that the \co South velocity profile (and therefore associated gradients) is approximately anti-symmetric about the \nh ridgeline (which defines $r=0$), as illustrated by the similarity between the red- and flipped blue-shifted curves in the diagram.
 Moreover, the transition to the shallower gradient on at $r\sim\,0.25~\pc$ is also anti-symmetric.
 This high degree of anti-symmetry lends very strong support to the rotational interpretation of the velocity profile.
 Moreover, the inner gradient is approximately constant with radius.
 This may imply, to first order, solid-body rotation of the filament about the long axis.
 We return to this in \S~\ref{sect:discussion} below.
 To second order, the diagram exhibits departures from this simple model, which we discuss below.
 In the North region, the \co velocity field has a more complex structure (see Figure~\ref{fig:tracers_moments}).
 Given that the North region has more fragmentation and correspondingly a larger number of protostars, and its M/L profile as a function of radius is both larger in amplitude and shallower in slope, we interpret these differences as due to the combined action of gravity and rotation, as opposed to the South wherein rotation appears primary in setting the transverse filament radial velocity field.
 We also note that some of the variations between the North and South may arise from differing but unknown average inclinations between the two regions.

 In addition to the differences between the North and South, we find that in particular, in the \co South diagram (Figure~\ref{fig:slopes}) the gradient exhibits a clear and regular radial dependence, mentioned above.
 In the inner portion of the filament the gradient appears somewhat steeper, indicating a shorter timescale ($\tau_{app}~=~0.7$~Myr), while the outer portion transitions to a shallower gradient and correspondingly longer timescales.
 At a radius of $r\,\sim\,0.25$~\pc, the velocity profile flattens significantly, departing from the regular velocity pattern that we observe at smaller $r$.
-This outer flatted region has a gradient consistent with timescales of $\tau_{app}\,\sim5.9$~Myr.
-The significance of this overall velocity pattern is discussed below.
+This outer flatted region has a gradient consistent with timescales of $\tau_{app}\,\sim5.9$~Myr (see discussion below).

 Moreover, such structures will benefit from detailed modeling of the velocity field.
 We defer this investigation to future work using, e.g., the POLARIS line radiative transport modeling capabilities \citep[see e.g.,][]{reissl18a,reissl18b}.